 You can see the variety of Patchouli’s color in this video.
 Indonesian is dark and rich, almost like syrup.
 The Indian CO2 select is light and golden.
 The last sample (country of origin unknown) is very light in color, showing just how much variety can exist.

 Tell us what you learned!
 How do you like to use Patchouli?
 Is it on your list of favorite also?

 We hope you enjoyed the sneak-peak of our Patchouli exploration!

 Everyone always wants to know why we have yet to put our programs online, allowing more students to study with us.
 We always say it’s because we have way too much fun in class.

 (We do have a secret plan in place to bring the Atlantic Institute to you … Have you heard about the Inner Sanctum?)

 We enjoy aromatherapy so much that we created a series of classes where beginning students can journey with us as we study oils and the healing process—all the while making wonderful-smelling goodies to use at home.

 Last year was the first year we offered the Aromatherapy Beginner’s Course and Training, created by Linda Byington and myself.
-Since we have so much fun together, I asked Sylla to attend, and she walked away with some surprising insights.
+Since we have so much fun together, I asked Sylla to attend.
+Believe it or not, she walked away with some surprising insights.